Edinburgh of the Seven Seas

-Edinburgh of the Seven Seas (ESS if shortened) is the only settlement on the island of Tristan da Cunha, a part of the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha in the South Atlantic Ocean.
-Locally, it is referred to as The Settlement or The Village.
+Edinburgh of the Seven Seas (ESS), known locally as The Settlement or The Village, is a small village and the only settlement on the remote island of Tristan da Cunha, a part of the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha in the South Atlantic Ocean.
+It is one of the most remote permanent settlements in the world, lying 2434 km away from Jamestown, St. Helena, the nearest settlement to the village.

 History

-The settlement was founded on the island of Tristan da Cunha in 1816 by a Sergeant William Glass from Kelso, Scottish Borders after the UK annexed Tristan da Cunha.
-A military garrison was maintained on the islands as a guard against any French attempts to rescue Napoleon, who was imprisoned on Saint Helena.
-The military garrison remained until the end of World War II.
+The settlement was founded on the island of Tristan da Cunha in 1816 by Sergeant William Glass from Kelso, Scottish Borders, who named it after Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria, in honour of his visit to the island in 1867 following the United Kingdom's annexation of Tristan da Cunha.

-It is named after Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria, in honour of his visit to the island in 1867.
+A military garrison was maintained on the islands to assist in guarding against French attempts to rescue Napoleon, who was briefly imprisoned on Saint Helena.
+The garrison remained until the end of World War II.

-Edinburgh of the Seven Seas is the only settlement of Tristan da Cunha, and contains a small port, the Administrator's residence, and the post office.
-It was damaged in a volcanic eruption on the island in 1961, which forced the entire population to abandon the settlement and evacuate to Calshot in the UK.
-The eruption destroyed the crayfish factory.
+The settlement was damaged in a volcanic eruption on the island in 1961, destroying the island's original crayfish factory and forcing the population to evacuate to Calshot, United Kingdom (UK); most islanders returned in 1963.
+The village's harbour was subsequently named Calshot Harbour after the British town.

-Most of the islanders returned in 1963.
-The harbour was named Calshot Harbour, after their temporary home during the eruption.
+Edinburgh of the Seven Seas remains the only permanent settlement of Tristan da Cunha, and contains a small port, the administrator's residence, post office, school (St. Mary's school), and church (St. Joseph's church).
+It also has an internet café, a bar, a supermarket, a golf club, and a swimming pool.

 Geography

 Climate

-The archipelago has a wet oceanic climate under the Köppen system with mild temperatures, but consistent moderate to heavy rainfall and very limited sunshine, due to the persistent westerly winds.
+The archipelago has a wet oceanic climate under the Köppen system, with mild temperatures but consistent, moderate-to-heavy rainfall and very limited sunshine, due to the persistent westerly winds.
 Under the Trewartha classification, Tristan da Cunha has a humid subtropical climate due to the lack of cold weather, and it has a mild oceanic climate (Cfb) according to the Köppen climate classification, with an absence of extreme temperatures.
 The number of rainy days is comparable to the Aleutian Islands at a much higher latitude in the northern hemisphere, while sunshine hours are comparable to Juneau, Alaska, 20° farther from the equator.
 Frost is unknown below elevations of 500 m and summer temperatures are similarly mild, never reaching above 25 C. Sandy Point on the east coast is reputed to be the warmest and driest place on the island, being in the lee of the prevailing winds.